Manpage logo

 #include <stdlib.h>

-int getloadavg(double loadavg[], int nelem);
+int getloadavg(double loadavg[], int n);

 Feature Test Macro Requirements for glibc (see feature_test_macros(7)):